 'Analysing the analysed: transference and counter-transference in the oral history encounter', Oral History,Vol. 31, no. 2, Autumn 2003, pp. 20-33.

-‘The psychological legacy of World War I for children’, Emotions and Violence in 20th Century Europe, Max Planck Institute for Human Development, Berlin, June 2013
+‘The psychological legacy of World War I for children’, Emotions and Violence in 20th Century Europe, Max Planck Institute, Berlin, June 2013

 ‘Subjectivities in the aftermath: the ‘generation between’ in Britain, 1920-45’, Keynote address, Aftershock: post-traumatic cultures since the First World War, University of Copenhagen, May 2013